Snaacky/thewiki/docs/tutorials/mpv.md

 !!!

 +++ High-End PCs
-For those with high-end hardware, we recommend using [nnedi3-nns256-win8x4](https://github.com/bjin/mpv-prescalers/blob/master/nnedi3-nns256-win8x4.hook).
+For those with high-end hardware, you can use [nnedi3-nns256-win8x4](https://github.com/bjin/mpv-prescalers/blob/master/nnedi3-nns256-win8x4.hook).

 Download the shader file and place it in your `shaders` folder.